Rowing Club New Year Planning

-Do you have big ambitions for your rowing club in 2017?
+Do you have big ambitions for your rowing club?
 The saying goes, ‘by failing to plan, you’re planning to fail’.
 If you want to reach your goals for the year, it is important to take the time to plan how you will achieve them.

 And what better time to do that than the beginning of the year when everyone has returned refreshed and excited for the new season?

 Here are some things for you to consider in your annual plan, that will help get you started:

 More members joining the club means more boats, oars and equipment needed to accommodate them all.
 Not to mention more the additional coaching staff required to train and supervise them.

 What state are the boats in?
 Does anything need replacing?
 If you have damaged or worn equipment, it makes sense to use the quiet winter period to get repairs or replacements carried out.

 Has the focus of your club shifted in the past 12 months?
 Perhaps there is a higher demand for 4x or your club is hugely successful in the pairs.
 Do you see a growing demand for single sculls in your club?
 Anticipating growth makes it easier to budget for new boats and how they will fit into the existing fleet in the long run.

 If you want to protect your equipment as well as save time getting things in and out, a home-made rack probably isn’t going to cut it in a busy boathouse.
 Our Sliding Boat Racks and Oar Brackets are a great way to maximise limited spaces, protect your oars and boats from damage and allow for quick and easy access, in and out of the boathouse.
 You can view a full breakdown of our storage solutions here.